feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ### A Note About This Guide

 I originally compiled this guide as a .txt file of notes for myself, but decided to share it in case anyone finds it useful.
-If you're looking for something straight from the horse's mouth, Linode [offers guides](http://library.linode.com/) that cover how to set up a new server, but some of the info is out of date.
+If you're looking for something straight from the horse's mouth, Linode also [offers guides](http://library.linode.com/) that cover how to set up a new server.

 Let's get started!

 ### Provision a New Linode

 First, you need to provision a new [Linode](http://www.linode.com/?r=307513b509e8c0d3292536d446f17f0cdca0e767).
 Using Linode's web UI, it's quite easy.
 Select your desired Linode size.
 If you're unsure, choose the smallest size.
 You can always resize it later.
-Select "Ubuntu 16.04 LTS" as your OS.
+You also need to select a location for the server.
+I usually select "Fremont, CA" since that is closest to my location and the location of most of my users (United States, west coast).

+Next, let's install an OS.
+Select the "Rebuild" tab.
+Pick "Ubuntu 18.04 LTS" for the OS image.
+Use 256MB as the swap disk size (it is default).
 You'll be asked to create a password for the `root` user.

 After a few minutes, your server will be ready.
+Now, click "Boot" to get things started!

-Now, it's time to connect to it!
+Next, let's connect to the server.

 ### Connecting to Your Server